Mobile Service Redesign

 Solution

 The team assessed the current state of the mobile service offering to identify gaps and opportunities.
-We arrived at 3 main projects/workstreams including:
+We arrived at 3 main projects/workstreams, including:

 - Define an ideal mobile service experience that includes proactive support and transparency around repairs for customers with varying levels of distrust